Altruism

 The other example concerns groups of bacteria and viruses maintained under "biologically plausible migration schemes".
 It was found that 'prudent' virus strains were able to outcompete more 'rapacious' strains, despite their selective disadvantage.
 For some reason, the authors fail to spot that prudence is the precise opposite of altruism, which is what they are supposed to be explaining!

-Nothing in the article explains how between-group selection explains the continued presence of altruism.
+Nothing in the article explains how group selection explains the continued presence of altruism.
 Yes, a group consisting of mainly altruistic people will tend to succeed more than a group of mainly selfish people.
-But, if altruism is an evolutionary disadvantage, within each of those groups the altruists will tend to die out and be replaced by the selfish.
+But, if altruism is an evolutionary disadvantage, the altruists within every group will tend to die out and be replaced by the selfish.

 It makes no difference that one of the groups will have an advantage over the other, and the occasional person migrating from one group to the other makes no difference, either.
 It's a disadvantage, so it will be selected against, and this will be true in every group.
 My genes can be passed on if I am a live member of a weak, selfish group; they cannot be passed on if I am a dead member of a strong, altruistic group.